wendellpiez/XMLjellysandwich/docs/oscal/control-reviewer/readme.md

 Show view of entire catalog with selections highlighted

-Report on dangling calls?

-# Mod Inspector
+# To come - Profile Mod Inspector

 Shows parameters and expanded text in selected controls